Maybe introverts just haven't found the right people/hobbies.

-Yet everyone was into it, so I figured I didn't like these people/events because I was introverted, and since I like alone time, I just started doing that more and more until I was alone almost all the time.
+Yet everyone was into it, so I figured I was just introverted, and I just started getting more and more alone time until I was alone almost all the time.

-Until two months ago, when a friend invited me to a partner-stepping bootcamp.
+Until recently, when a friend invited me to a partner-stepping bootcamp.
 I agreed begrudgingly but once there, I felt a spark.
 Everyone was sober, and wholesome, and smiling and laughing.
 No one asked me what I did for a living.
 Every dance was like painting with new colors, each person brought their own unique style and it was so fun!

 I have 'my bar' now, where I'm a regular.
 Me!
 Who is she?!
 And I sometimes stay until closing!
 I never have to leave and recharge, or go home early.
 And I have a favorite live band, too!
 I never liked seeing live music before.
 It was always so loud and kind of boring.
 But it turns out, I'd never found my kind of live music.